Size Up Your Kitchen Storage Space

 First, decide on the kitchen zones that suit your lifestyle.
 For example, cleaning, preparation, cooking, consumables and non-consumables.
 Think about who will use the kitchen and consider body heights, right- and left-handed cooks and the size of your household.
 What are your shopping habits?
 Do you tend to stock up on dry goods, shop at farmers’ markets?

-In the box to the right, we've provided a checklist to help you think through your storage needs.
-As you consider each item, think about how you're currently storing the item and write down how you want to be able to store it in your new kitchen.
+You may find it helpful to compile a list of the items, or categories of items, that you currently store in your kitchen.
+As you review your list, think about how you're currently storing each, and write down how you want to be able to store them in your new kitchen.

 Top 6 Kitchen Layouts

 Learn about different layouts, like L-shaped, one-wall and galley kitchens, and download templates for your renovation.

 We're serving up the latest news, gorgeous style, crafty DIY projects, clever entertaining tips and more.
 Consider these your design digests.